Retrieve the log that the kernel writes to the target computer screen

 console_log = SimulinkRealTime.utils.getConsoleLog(

-console log of the default target computer (for example,
+function returns the console log of the default

 'TargetPC1').
 If the